Floer cohomology in the mirror of the projective plane and a binodal cubic curve

 \begin{proposition} Let $J$ be a horizontal complex structure.
 Then $\cM_J(x)$ consists of precisely one section.
 It is horizontal, has $A(u) = 0$, and is regular. \end{proposition}

 \begin{proof} The first step is to construct a horizontal section.
 Any horizontal section, if it exists, is determined by parallel transport of the point $x \in L\cap \phi_H(\tau_V(L))$ throughout $E$.
 Consider the section over $S^-$ given by $u^-: (s,t) \mapsto (s,t,x)$.
-This is clearly horizontal outside $\Supp \beta$, since the fibration is trivial over $S^- \setminus \Supp \beta$.
-In $\Supp \beta$, $(TE^h)_{(s,t,x)}$ is the same as for the trivial connection, because $x$ lies at a critical point of $H$, so the section is horizontal there as well.
+This is horizontal outside $\Supp \beta$, since the fibration is trivial over $S^- \setminus \Supp \beta$.
+In $\Supp \beta$, the fact that $x$ lies at a critical point of $H$ means that $(TE^h)_{(s,t,x)}$ is the same as for the trivial connection, so the section is horizontal there as well.
 Near the singularity, the fibration is trivial in the band where $x$ lies, so $u^-$ extends to a horizontal section $u: S \to E$.

 For this section, we compute $A(u) = \int_S u^*\Omega'$.
 Since $u$ lies in the region where $\tau_V$ is trivial, $\int_{S \setminus \Supp \beta} u^* \Omega' = 0$.
 Since $u$ passes through the point $x$ where $H(x) = 0$, the contribution $\int_{\Supp \beta} u^*\Omega' = \int_{\Supp \beta} -H(x)(\partial \beta/\partial t)\nu$ vanishes.